- September 4

 Mark A. Rhoda

-Mark A. Rhoda is adjunct associate professor of theater, film, and media studies and theater operations specialist for the department.
-In addition to his responsibilities supervising front-of-house operations, Mark teaches courses in film studies (intro to film and media studies, film history, world cinema, horror film, silent film), dramatic literature, theory, and criticism, and performance and cultural studies.
+Mark A. Rhoda is visiting associate professor of theater, film, and media studies.
+Mark teaches courses in film studies (intro to film and media studies, film history, world cinema, horror film, silent film), dramatic literature, theory, and criticism, and performance and cultural studies.
 He is also a director, performer, and scholar.
 Mark has mentored St. Mary's Projects (SMPs) on Third World cinemas, internet-based slash cultures, U.S. films noirs, ethnographic filmmaking, and performance.
 Mark has taught at the University of Maryland, Baltimore County, the University of Denver, and the University of California, Berkeley.
 He received his B.A. in theater from Middlebury College and his M.A. and Ph.D. in dramatic arts from the University of California, Berkeley.
 (Office: MH 179B)